Rod Scurry

 Rodney Grant Scurry (March 17, 1956 – November 5, 1992) was an American professional baseball pitcher.
-Scurry played for eight seasons and was the first Major League Baseball (MLB) player directly linked to the Pittsburgh drug trials that dogged baseball during the mid-1980s.
+Scurry was born to Preston Brooks and Betty Jane (Handy)-Scurry in Sacramento, CA. Scurry played for eight seasons and was the first Major League Baseball (MLB) player directly linked to the Pittsburgh drug trials that dogged baseball during the mid-1980s.
 In 1992, Scurry died of a cocaine-induced heart attack.